erengaygusuz/VisitorBook/README.md

 * There are some options to use this project.

-* If you would like to run this project locally, you can do it with two options:
+* If you would like to only run this project locally, you can do it with two options:

   - Downloading and running its release package on IIS Server in Windows Machine